 “Bless you FareShare for giving Australians a chance to be healthy, because poverty shouldn’t be a death sentence by making you sicker when you need all your strength to strive to make your life better.”

-Amanda’s story is featured in our Christmas Appeal to help us cook an extra 5000 meals a week.
-Your support changes lives by giving people facing serious hardship a critical boost to their self esteem, wellbeing and energy.
+Amanda’s story was featured in our Christmas Appeal.
+With your support we aim to double our social impact in 2019 and cook 2.5 million meals to give people facing serious hardship a critical boost to their self esteem, wellbeing and energy.